A team of medical specialists, nurses and other health professionals is likely to coordinate your liver cancer treatment.

 The type of treatment you are given will depend on the stage of your cancer and your overall health, medical history, age and personal preferences.

 Often a combination of therapies is used.
-Treatment options include destroying or slowing the growth of cancer through heating or freezing (ablation) or surgical removal.
+Treatment options include destroying or slowing the growth of cancer through heating or freezing (ablation) or surgery to remove the cancer.

 Radiofrequency ablation is used mainly for small primary tumours.
-Your doctor uses a high frequency current.
+Your doctor uses high frequency radio waves and microwaves.
 Thin needles are inserted into the tumour and heat is generated by the current.
 The heat destroys cancer cells.